Project Setup

 }

-When the activity is created, it instantiates the main class of the MicroEJ Application and invokes its main()
+When the activity is created, it instantiates the main class of the MicroEJ Application and invokes its main() method.

-Assuming that the Wear OS application declares a watch face service in the AndroidManifest.xml
+Assuming that the Wear OS application declares a watch face service in the AndroidManifest.xml:

 Open the corresponding watch face service Java/Kotlin file.